Cookie (video game): Reception

-Matthew Uffindell of Crash praised the game overall, despite thinking it was overshadowed by Ultimate's Tranz Am, which was bundled with Cookie during its initial release.
+Matthew Uffindell of Crash praised the game overall, despite thinking it was overshadowed by Ultimate's Tranz Am.
 Uffindell stated the gameplay was addictive and challenging, despite thinking it was similar to its predecessor, Pssst.
 Lloyd Mangram of Crash considered the game to be overlooked and underrated, despite him suggesting that it was the most difficult of all games developed by Ultimate.
 Mangram praised the graphics as detailed, fast and "amusing", owing to the game's sentient ingredients.
 Reviewers of Home Computing Weekly similarly praised the graphics and sound, stating that they "are well up to Ultimate's standards".

 A reviewer from Sinclair User stated that the graphics were of "arcade and cartoon" quality, and criticised the game's concept, suggesting that the player would lose interest after completing a few levels.
 Mangham, however, praised its playability, heralding that it was "great fun" to play and easy to adapt to.
 Sinclair User opined that first impressions of the game were important to the customer, and stated that the player may feel cheated due to the game's similarities to Pssst.